chamiyeah/Deploy_RenderFarm/README.md

 # Deploy_RenderFarm
-Infarstructure as Code to Deploy an automated renderfarm
+Testing Infarstructure as Code to Deploy an automated renderfarm